daffwt221/homelab-raspberry-network-stack/README.md

 Also make sure `prometheus.yml` exists at the repo root before deploying, Prometheus expects it on startup.

+Volume permissions for Grafana and Prometheus are set automatically by the playbook.
+No manual `chown` required.

 If you don't want the 4get scraper service, remove it from `docker-compose.yml` before running.

 ### Automated provisioning (Ansible)